- Contact information

 Access is from the entrance road near the Nature Center or directly from County Road DL.
 The campground is about 0.33 miles from the lakeshore, separated by a wooded hill, the park entrance road and the main picnic area.
 This campground was established in 1969.
 It had previously been a 9-hole golf course.

 Northern Lights campground

 This campground is the oldest campground at Devil's Lake State Park, opened in 1939.
-Three of the five shower/restroom buildings were built by the Civilian Conservation Corps in the 1930s.
+Three of the four shower/restroom buildings were built by the Civilian Conservation Corps in the 1930s.

 Ice Age campground

 Ice Age campground has only non-electric campsites.
 It has two sections, both north of County Road DL.
 Lower Ice Age (sites 301-390) is partly wooded and partly open and grassy.
 There is a concession-operated campground store in the lower campground.
 Upper Ice Age (sites 401-535) is completely wooded.
 There are three sites available for people with disabilities.
 The Ice Age campground is about one mile from the lake.

 Most campers in this campground use tents or pop-up campers, although recreational vehicles also are allowed.
 There are two running water rest room and shower buildings and seven pit toilet buildings in Ice Age campground.

 Nine group campsites can accommodate a total of 240 campers.
 Three of the sites, accommodating 20 campers each, are rustic and have not been cleared of trees or shrubs.

 Concession stores at the north and south ends of the lake and in the Ice Age campground are open all summer and some spring and fall weekends.
 The stores sell food and groceries, basic camp items, ice, firewood, souvenirs, shirts and hats.
 Proceeds from nonprofit stores' sales go to the park and are used to enhance customer services.